-- 2. In all elimination rounds speaking positions should be varied.
+- 1. In the five guaranteed rounds, no contestant should be given a speaking position twice. - 2.
+In all elimination rounds speaking positions should be varied.
 A speaker should not repeat a speaking position until it becomes unavoidable. - B. Procedure: To determine speaking order, total the speaker's positions in previous rounds on each speaker's card, and then arrange the cards in each section high to low.
 The higher numbers will speak in the top half of the round, and the lower numbers will speak in the bottom half.
 Adjust the cards within the framework so that a student speaks in a new position, if possible.
+Example 2: